Far from reversing EU action on climate change, Russia’s invasion of Ukraine has boosted a wave of more ambitious policies.

 The latest national policies from EU countries already reflect a rallying around the idea that wind and solar energy, complemented by improved efficiency, are the quickest and cheapest ways to guarantee the continent’s safety and cut its dependence on imported fossil fuels.
 REPowerEU is an opportunity to make sure these plans are co-ordinated and ambitious across the board.

-Paweł Czyżak is a senior energy and climate data analyst at Ember, working on scaling up clean energy and phasing out fossil fuels in Europe.
-Pawel has several years of professional experience supporting large companies and NGOs with their economic and data analysis, and is the author of numerous academic and policy publications.
+Paweł Czyżak is a senior energy and climate data analyst at Ember, working on scaling up clean energy in Europe.
+Pawel has several years of experience supporting large companies and NGOs with their economic and data analysis, and is the author of numerous academic and policy publications.